TamzinHadasa/rc_scanner/readme.md

 ## Running

-Regex matches will be printed to the CLI and logged to a dated subfolder of `logs/`.
+Regex matches will be printed to the CLI and logged to a dated subdirectory of the changes subdirectory.
 Include the `-v` / `--verbose` flag when running the script to also print (but not log) non-matches.